Accepting New Patients - We accept most insurance plans

 Stress suppresses immune function by decreasing immune cell count and increasing inflammatory responses.
 The ability to manage stress can be developed.
-Eating a healthy diet, being active, and getting enough sleep help support the body’s ability to manage life’s stresses.
-Additional strategies that may be helpful are progressive muscle relaxation, breathing exercises, massage, yoga, spending time in nature, and tai chi.
-Also, ensure adequate Magnesium intake.
+To support the body’s ability to manage life’s stresses we can do the following:

 Consciously build your network of friends, family, and community.
 Engage in spiritual activity, volunteer, meditate, do yoga, join to a club, keep a journal of your daily emotions.